4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Entity selection

-An entity selection is an object.
+Una selección de entidades es un objeto.
 When querying the datastore, an entity selection is returned.
 An entity selection is a set of references to entities related to the same dataclass.

 Una selección de entidades contiene: